There’s more to SNAP than grocery money.

 Additional Food Assistance

-You can also use SNAP EBT to order groceries online for pickup or delivery.
+You can also use SNAP EBT to order groceries online for pickup or delivery!
 This can make getting fresh food easier and more convenient.

 Non-Food Resources

-Your EBT card can qualify you for discounted or even free admission at many museums, zoos, aquariums, and gardens throughout Washington and the US!
-Visit Museums for All to find participating locations.
 For most places, you only need to show your SNAP EBT card and a matching ID at the ticket counter to qualify, and multiple family members or friends can come with you for the same free or reduced price.
 Please note that for museums which offer discounted but not free admission, you can’t buy tickets with your SNAP benefits and will need to bring cash or a debit card to pay for the tickets.

 SNAP participation makes you eligible for Lifeline, a federal program that provides discounts on internet services.
 This program from the Federal Communications Commission (FCC) provides a monthly discount of $9.25 for broadband internet and/or telephone services through eligible providers, or up to $34.25 for qualifying households on Tribal lands.
 You will need to apply, but as a SNAP user, you likely won’t have to provide documentation of eligibility.
 For more information and to apply, visit https://www.lifelinesupport.org/.
 To find a list of all participating internet service providers near you, search for your city or zip code here.

-T-Mobile Project 10 Million is available for K-12 students enrolled in the National School Lunch Program (NSLP), SNAP, or other benefits programs.
-It provides a free hotspot and 200 GB of data per year for 5 years.
+T-Mobile Project 10 Million is available for K-12 students enrolled in free school meals, SNAP, or other benefits programs.
+It provides a free hotspot and 200 GB of data per year for 5 years at no cost.

 Some transportation services offer discounts for SNAP users.

-In Seattle and Tacoma, Lyft Up Job Access could help you get a free ride to a job interview, training site, or worksite for the first few weeks of work.
+In Seattle and Tacoma, Lyft Up Job Access could help you get a free ride to a job interview, job training site, or worksite for the first few weeks of work.
 Learn more here.

 You can get reduced-price access to streaming services such as Amazon Prime and Paramount+ with your SNAP participation.
 With Amazon Prime Access, the streaming service, free shipping, and other Prime deals and services cost $6.99/month instead of the regular $14.99/month.
 With Walmart+ Assist, you can get access to Paramount+ streaming, free delivery of Walmart orders, and other deals and benefits for $6.47/month or $49/year, which is half off the regular prices.
+Instacart+, which is available to SNAP users for $4.99/month for one year, provides free delivery on groceries and restaurant orders above a minimum amount, and also comes with a subscription to the streaming service Peacock and the New York Time Cooking app.

 Many libraries also offer free digital streaming for video, music, and audiobooks in addition to paper books, e-books, DVDs, CDs, and in-person services.
 A directory of public libraries in Washington can be found here; check with your local library to see what they offer!